NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ###A new object of PressureController

-A new object of AirflowNetwork:ZoneContrl:PressureController will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
+A new object of AirflowNetwork:ZoneControl:PressureController will be proposed to allow a user to input pressure setpoint and a controlling component with adjustable airflow rate to meet the setpoint.
 The proposed component is either the Fan:ZoneExhaust object or the OutdoorAir:Mixer.
 A single choice is allowed.
 In other words, both Fan:ZoneExhaust and OutdoorAir:Mixer objects can not used together to perform pressure control.

 Since the Fan:ZoneExhaust has the maximum flow rate field, there is no need to revise the existing object.